becca-bailey/gatsby-site/_posts/2015-09-18-css-is-awesome.md

 ##Flexbox

 Flexbox is a trick that does exactly what it says—makes flexible boxes.
 I especially like using it for navigation menus to space items out evenly.
 Also, using flexbox to display content helps to make your site more mobile responsive.
-As a special added bonus, flexbox is completely compatible in all browers, prefix-free.
+Flexbox is completely supported in Chrome and Firefox, but some browsers may require a prefix.
+For the most recent information, check out <a href="http://www.caniuse.com">http://www.caniuse.com</a>.

 You can use flexbox by adding a few lines of CSS to the container element.

-{% highlight ruby %}
+{% highlight css %}
 ul {
   display: flex;
   flex-direction: row;